python/cpython/Doc/reference/datamodel.rst

 in case of multiple inheritance.

 This manual is not up-to-date with respect to new-style classes.
-For now, please see http://www.python.org/doc/newstyle.html for more information.
+For now, please see http://www.python.org/doc/newstyle/ for more information.

 .. index::
-   single: class
+   single: class; new-style
-   single: class
+   single: class; classic
-   single: class
+   single: class; old-style

 The plan is to eventually drop old-style classes, leaving only the semantics of new-style classes.
-This change will probably only be feasible in Python 3.0. new-style classic old-style
+This change will probably only be feasible in Python 3.0.

+XXX Remove old style classes from docs

 .. _specialnames: